MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module2/module2.rst

 Step 9 - Deploy App Protect via CI/CD pipeline
 ##############################################

-In this module, we will install NGINX Plus and App Protect packages on CentOS with a CICD toolchain.
-NGINX teams created Ansible modules to deploy it easily in few seconds.
+In this module, we will install NGINX Plus and App Protect packages on CentOS with a CI/CD toolchain.
+NGINX teams created Ansible modules to deploy it easily in a few seconds.

-.. note:: The official Ansible NAP module is available here https://github.com/nginxinc/ansible-role-nginx-app-protect and the NGINX Plus here https://github.com/nginxinc/ansible-role-nginx
+.. note:: The official Ansible NAP role is available here https://github.com/nginxinc/ansible-role-nginx-app-protect and the NGINX Plus role here https://github.com/nginxinc/ansible-role-nginx

-**Uninstall the previous runnig NAP**
+**Uninstall the previous running NAP**

     #.
+SSH to the App Protect in CentOS VM

-Uninstall the NAP, in order to start from scratch
+    #.
+Uninstall NAP in order to start from scratch

         .. code-block:: bash

-            cd [Enter]
             sudo yum remove app-protect*

         .. image:: ../pictures/module2/yum-remove-app-protect.png